eshanaa/DeFi-Bots/README.md

 ### OBJECTIVE

-To make a language generation bot which is able to process as well as answer complex queries on various aspects of DeFi.
+To make DeFi easier for builders.
+We aim to achieve this by creating a language generation bot which could process as well as answer their complex queries on various aspects of DeFi.

 ### PROBLEM STATEMENT